eleanor-atkinson/react-typescript-user-system/README.md

 - **Backend:**
   - Express (with TypeScript)
   - MongoDB (with Mongoose for database modeling)
-  - Socket.io for real-time features (optional, planned for future expansion)
+  - Socket.io for real-time features ( planned for future expansion)

 ## Getting Started